n-genesis/finxact-json-vscode/README.md

 # finxact-json-formatter README

-This is the README for your extension "finxact-json-formatter".
+This is the README for the extension "finxact-json-formatter".

 ###Features
 Formats JSON files using Finxact JSON schema rules.